 The Welsh language went through several stages of development.
-British, the language spoken by the Britons, developed into Old Welsh which was spoken between about 800 and 1200 AD.
+British, the language spoken by the Britons, developed into Old Welsh which was spoken between about 800 and 1200 CE.

-The Romans first arrived in Britain around the year 55 BC, and returned as invaders in 43 AD, staying until the early fifth century.
+The Romans first arrived in Britain around the year 55 BCE, and returned as invaders in 43 CE, staying until the early fifth century.
 The Roman language was Latin.

 The Vikings first arrived in Britain at the end of the eighth century.
 They were originally raiders, but eventually lots of them stayed and settled in England, mostly in the northern and eastern parts of the country.

 Watling Street is the name of a road built by the Romans.
 It was very long, and at one time it stretched from Richborough on the south coast in Kent, all the way to Wroxeter in Shropshire, via London.
 Another branch of Watling Street in Shropshire ran from Wroxeter, through Church Stretton and on into Herefordshire.